Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com).
 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TaskTrackerWebApp-GroupClaims` application.
-1. On the applications tab, select the `TaskTrackerWebApp-GroupClaims` application.
+1. On the [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) tab, select the `TaskTrackerWebApp-GroupClaims` application.
-1. In the **Settings** | page for your application, update the Logout URL fields with the address of your service, for example [https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net](https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net)
+1. In the **Authentication** | **Advanced Settings** page for your application, update the Logout URL field with the address of your service, for example [https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net](https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net)
-1. From the Settings -> Reply URLs menu, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net](https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net).
+1. From the **Authentication** blade, update the Redirect URL fields to the address of your service, for example [https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net](https://TaskTrackerWebApp-GroupClaims-contoso.azurewebsites.net).
 Save the configuration.

 ## Processing Groups claim in tokens